 The objective of this course is to begin a discussion of what sports nutrition is and proceed to an in-depth review of some of the major concepts within the field of sports nutrition and examine some of the most popular sports supplements currently available on the market.
 A focus will be placed on the role of nutrients as fuels, building blocks, and regulators of cellular and systemic metabolism.
-Prerequisites: EXS 110.
+Prerequisites: EXS 110 or HED 250V or instructor approval.
 4 Semester Hours.